bcgsc/pori_ipr_client/README.md

 CYPRESS_PASSWORD
 ```

-Assuming the tests are to be run locally, install build dependencies then start a local instance of IPR.
+Assuming the tests are to be run locally, install build dependencies then start a local instance of IPR with `NODE_ENV=local gulp`.
 Run the command `npm run cypress:open` to start Cypress.
 From there, click the spec file you wish to run.